24th February 21

 We’ve found big variances in time taken between stores and different retailers, and with volumes of store picked orders only set to grow its an important part of the operation to get as efficient as possible.
 We’ve even seen the challenges of how to accommodate waiting riders and their expensive bikes, when leaving their means of getting around outside the store is not an option.

-If you’ve recently added store fulfilment to your customer offer, or want to get slicker to accommodate growing order numbers, book some time to chat about your challenges with me.
+If you’ve recently added store fulfilment to your customer offer, or want to get slicker to accommodate growing order numbers, contact us to chat about your challenges.